- To provide a safe, legible and connected walk/cycle corridor between Byron Bay and Suffolk Park.

 What does the preferred option involve?

-How much parking will be lost and what affect will this have?
+How much parking will be lost and what effect will this have?

 How will the proposed preferred option concept design be funded?